 Note that local governments may have additional rules governing private burials.
 Before burying a body on private land or establishing a family cemetery, you should check county and city zoning rules.

 In Colorado, there are few limits on where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
-If you wish to scatter ashes, you have many options.
+If you wish to scatter them, you have many options.
 Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
 Use common sense and refrain from scattering ashes in places where they would be obvious to others.